nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 MSS:

 1. User enters the `help` command.
-2. TutorBuddy displays a help window that contains a list of commands available on the application.
+2. TutorBuddy displays a help window that contains a list of commands available on the application, and a link to our user guide.

    Use case ends.